nataliakiselev/agency-app-backend/README.md

 The front end app can be found here: https://github.com/nataliakiselev/agency-app-backend .

 To test the whole spectrum of the app functionality login is necessary.
-Logged in user will have access to his own profiles portfolio view, private information on his own profiles, and to options to edit prfoile's data and main image, add (multipart/form-data handled with multer) or delete gallery images, delete and create profiles.
+Logged in user will have access to his own profiles portfolio page, private information on his own profiles, and to options to edit profile's data and main image, add (multipart/form-data handled with multer) or delete gallery images, delete and create profiles.
 Test login for live demo: email: test@img.com, password: test1111 To create a new user/login, choose "register" option from the login menu.